Narpatganj

-Narpatganj is a Yadav town and municipal headquarter of Narpatganj (community development block) of Forbesganj subdivision in the Araria district of Bihar state, India.
+Narpatganj is a Secular town and municipal headquarter of Narpatganj (community development block) of Forbesganj subdivision in the Araria district of Bihar state, India.

 Geography

 Narpatganj is municipal headquarter of Narpatganj (community development block), one of the 9 blocks in Araria district.

 Location

 National Highway 27 passes through Narpatganj.
-Nearest airport is Bagdogra airport.
+Nearest airport is Purnia airport.

 Administration and politics

 Narpatganj (Vidhan Sabha constituency) is the assembly constituency for the city.
 Jai Prakash Yadav (BJP) elected in 2020 is the MLA.

 Transport

 Nearest airport is Bagdogra (IXB) which is approximately 175 KM.